mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 - The backend storage, MinIO, is still operational.
 <!-- vale Microsoft.Avoid = YES -->
 - The Velero platform service in the cluster is still operational.
-- The Velero platform service must be set to a `restore-only-mode` to avoid having backups run while restoring.
+- The Velero platform service is set to a `restore-only-mode` to avoid having backups run while restoring.

 To list the available backup archives for your cluster, run the following command: